roozbehf/vm.centos7/README.md

 ## What Is Installed

-### Main Packages
+### Packages Installed
-Here is a summary of the main packages installed:
+Here is a summary of the main packages that will be installed:
 - Git (latest from Yum repo)
+- Docker (latest release)

+### Packages Available
+The following packages are ready to be installed but are disabled in the `playbook.yml` file:
 - Java (OpenJDK) 1.8.0
 - Go 1.6
-- Docker (latest release)
 - Ansible 2.0.0.1
 - NodeJS (latest 5.x release)
   - pm2